United States Court for China: Establishment of court

 The U.S. consular courts in China retained limited jurisdiction, including civil cases where property involved in the controversy did not exceed $500 and criminal cases where the punishment did not exceed $100 in fines or 60 days' imprisonment.
-The Court exercised appellate jurisdiction over them, as well as, until 1910 when Japan annexed Korea, US Consular Courts in Korea.
+The Court exercised appellate jurisdiction over them, as well as, until 1910, when Japan annexed Korea, the U.S. consular courts in Korea.

 Jurisprudence

-The court's jurisdiction was given an expansive interpretation:
+The Court's jurisdiction was given an expansive interpretation: